 Beneficial shareholders have their stock held by an intermediary such as a broker.
 When shares are kept in this manner, it is often referred to as keeping the shares in "street name."

 Many investors choose to be beneficial owners.
-They access their investments and account balances and other information through their broker/intermediary's online platform.
+They access their investments, account balances and other information through their broker/intermediary's online platform.
 All beneficial shares are generally held in electronic (book entry) form through the Depository Trust Company (DTC).
 In certain circumstances, shares may be 'lent' by the brokerage firm to cover other trading activity, such as short sells by others.
-The company has very little visibility of beneficial investors whose shares are held in "street name", and communications from the company are routed through the broker, usually by an agent acting for the broker.
+The issuer has very little visibility of beneficial investors whose shares are held in "street name", and communications from the issuer are routed through the broker, usually by an agent acting for the broker.

 Investor Center